-The shareholders at the 2010 AGM resolved to establish instructions for how the nomination committee is to be appointed.
-According to the decision, the instructions will apply until they are amended by a future AGM.
-The instructions state that the nomination committee shall comprise five members: the Chairman of the Board and one representative from each of the Bank's four largest shareholders on 31 August the year before the AGM is held.
+The shareholders at the 2010 AGM resolved to establish an instruction for how the nomination committee is to be appointed.
+According to the decision, the instruction will apply until it is amended by a future AGM.
+The instruction states that the nomination committee shall comprise five members: the Chairman of the Board and one representative from each of the Bank's four largest shareholders on 31 August the year before the AGM is held.

 However, the nomination committee must not include representatives of companies which are significant competitors of the Bank in any of its main areas of operations.
 It is the Chairman of the Board's task to contact the largest owners, so that they will appoint one representative each to sit on the nomination committee, together with the Chairman.
-The 2021 nomination committee comprises:
+The 2022 nomination committee comprises:

-Representative Shareholders Voting power as a %, 31 August 2020
+Representative Shareholders 3 • power as a %, st 2021

-Helena Stjernholm, Chair Industrivärden 10.6
+Helena Stjernholm, Chair Industrivärden 11.1

-Maria Sjöstedt Oktogonen Foundat tion 10.3
+Maria Sjöstedt Oktogonen Foundation on 10.3

-Mats Guldbrand Lundberg ownership group 3.8
+Mats Guldbrand Lundberg ownership group 4.2

 Carina Silberg Alecta 1.2

 Pär Boman, Board Chairman

-Information on the composition of the nomination committee has been available at handels-banken.com since 18 September 2020.
+Information on the composition of the nomination committee has been available at handelsbanken.com since 15 September 2021.

-The nomination committee's task in preparation for the AGM on 24 March 2021 is to submit proposals for the election of a chairman of the AGM, the Chairman of the Board and other members of the Board, the fees to the Chairman and other members of the Board, and remuneration for committee work.
+The nomination committee's task in preparation for the AGM on 23 March 2022 is to submit proposals for the election of a chairman of the AGM, the Chairman of the Board and other members of the Board, the fees to the Chairman and other members of the Board, and remuneration for committee work.
 In addition, the Handelsbanken Board has decided that proposals regarding the election of and fees to auditors be made by the nomination committee.